Keeping your animals safe during the festive season

 There are few plants so synonymous with Christmas as Holly, Mistletoe and Poinsettia but they are also very toxic for cats and dogs.
 They can cause upset stomachs and should therefore be placed far out of reach.

 The festive season means a bountiful table of food and snacks and we understand you might be tempted to feed your dog or cat the scraps.
 Your guests might be thinking the exact same though, leading to overfeeding.
 Fatty foods like turkey and pork crackling can lead to upset stomachs and generally speaking, dogs and cats don’t take well to sudden changes in their diets so don’t be tempted by the festive cheer and stick to their normal feeding routine.
+If you want to give them a special treat, stick to biscuits that are made for them such as our HFC snacks for cats and dogs.

 Make sure to dispose of any wood wrappers and other utensils such as aluminium, wax paper, and skewers.
 Inquisitive dogs might start looking for scraps and per accidentally chew on a skewer or aluminium wrapper with painful consequences.